ds-wizard/guide/docs/application/projects/list/detail/documents.rst

     Submission service selection for a document.

-If there are any document submission services configured for our DSW instance, we should be able to see :guilabel:`Submit` option when we open document menu in the document list by clicking on the triple dots.
+If there are any document submission services configured for our |project_name| instance, we should be able to see :guilabel:`Submit` option when we open document menu in the document list by clicking on the triple dots.
 Then we choose the desired from the list and click on :guilabel:`Submit`.

 We can see all the submissions for each document in the document list as well.